sourcegraph/about/blogposts/sourcegraph-code-intelligence-and-the-language-server-protocol.md

 I’d love to live in a world where it’s as easy to use the Eclipse IDE to write Python or JavaScript as it is to write Java.
 I’d also love a world where exploring code in any language with IDE-like superpowers was as easy as sharing [this hyperlink](https://sourcegraph.com/github.com/junit-team/junit4@d07ed0bf79efd81c260f327854a02097f59fffb2/-/blob/src/main/java/org/junit/Test.java#L66:22).

 We think the Language Server Protocol will enable both these dreams to become reality.
-Code Intelligence is what makes the experience of using your IDE magical, and LSP makes that magic far more tractable to implement.
+Code intelligence is what makes the experience of using your IDE magical, and LSP makes that magic far more tractable to implement.
 We’ve used it to great success so far at [Sourcegraph](https://sourcegraph.com/) and we’d highly encourage you to check it out for your IDE and editor plugins.

 Questions, comments, or feedback about Sourcegraph or LSP?
 [Let us know](https://twitter.com/srcgraph)!